 Turn on the Foundation Frameworks you want to use.

 Navigate to Admin > Schools Options and click on Frameworks in the menu down the left-hand side of the page.
 Click All Frameworks and tick all NC Foundation Subjects you want to assess.
-These frameworks are now added to your account and can be viewed under Results > Multi Tick.
+These frameworks will be added to your account and can be viewed under Results > Multi Tick.

 NB: These principles below can be applied when making changes to any school owned or created frameworks.